PeteMcD85/Bootstrap-GitHubInterface/README.md

 Description

-Welcome aboard fellow developer, this is where you will find Python scripts which you are free to contribute to.
+Welcome fellow developers, in this repo I created a button so that you can create Issues to your Github repo through your UI.
+This is done when you click the create issue button and a text field will display.
+Once you fill in the text field with the help of AJAX it will send the data to your
-You can contribute by submitting your own scripts, also written in Python, which you think would be amazing for other people to see.
+Github repo and create the issue you submitted into you repo issues.